marco-gasparri/diffsense/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An AI-powered code diff analysis tool that provides intelligent insights into code changes using local language models.
 DiffSense goes beyond traditional diff tools by understanding the architectural and behavioral significance of modifications, helping developers focus on what truly matters.
+It provides also a Git integration for analyzing commits and working directory changes.

 ## Core concept